trulyshruti/inBetween/README.md

 The app itself is built in HTML, CSS, JavaScript, and jQuery.
 It uses HTML5 Geolocation as well as the Google Maps and Foursquare APIs.

-This app was built at HackPrinceton in Fall 2012.
+inBetween was built at HackPrinceton in Fall 2012.